 Director of Finance is the department director given the authority to enforce this article.
 The term “Director” will be used in this article to refer to the Director of Finance and shall include such person's designee;

 "Employer" has the same meaning as set forth in the federal Fair Labor Standards Act, 29 U.S.C. sec.
-203(d), and includes a foreign labor contractor and a migratory field labor contractor or crew leader; except that the provisions of this article do not apply to the state or its agencies or entities, counties, cities and counties, municipal corporations, quasi-municipal corporations, school districts, and irrigation, reservoir, or drainage conservation companies or districts organized and existing under the laws of Colorado.;
+203(d), and includes a foreign labor contractor and a migratory field labor contractor or crew leader, except that the provisions of this article do not apply to the federal government;

 "Food and beverage worker" shall mean a worker for any business or enterprise that prepares and offers for sale food or beverages for consumption either on or off an employer's physical premises;